Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Conclusion Future Works

 \section{Conclusion \& Future Works}

 Recently, there has been a growing trend in utilizing GNNs to address challenges in analyzing histopathology images.
 This research introduces a new GNN-based approach specifically designed for breast histopathology image retrieval.
-We incorporated both attention mechanisms and adversarial training in a variational graph auto-encoder model to enhance retrieval performance.
-Moreover, instead of using conventional pre-trained models as the node feature extractor, we employed the CCL feature extractor, specifically pre-trained on histological images.
-Our results confirm that incorporating both attention mechanisms and adversarial training consistently exhibits superior performance compared to other GNN variants.
-Additionally, using the CCL feature extractor further boosts performance in our experiments.
+We incorporated attention mechanisms and adversarial training in a variational graph auto-encoder model to enhance retrieval performance.
+Moreover, instead of using conventional pre-trained CNN models as the node feature extractor, we employed the features from medical foundation models, specifically pre-trained on medical/histological images.
+Our results confirm incorporating attention mechanisms and adversarial training outperforms the other GNN variants.
+Additionally, using the feature extracted from foundation models further boosts performance in our experiments.
 While our approach delivers promising results for breast histology image retrieval, certain aspects can be considered for further investigation in future studies.

 Transformers-based models have shown impressive performance in various computer vision tasks.
 Some Transformer-based GNNs, such as graph transformer networks~\cite{YUN2022104}, have been developed for tasks such as node classification.
-Such models can be adapted and employed for the medical image retrieval task as well.
+Such models can be adapted and employed for medical image retrieval.

-While we use FLANN to build the graph in our model, other state-of-the-art ANN methods and libraries, such as Faiss library ~\cite{johnson2019billion} or HNSW method ~\cite{8594636} can be exploited to enhance performance.
-However, it should be noted that most of these methods are slower in comparison to FLANN ~\cite{Suju2017}.
+While we use FLANN to build the graph in our model, other state-of-the-art ANN methods and libraries, such as the Faiss library~\cite{johnson2019billion} or the HNSW method~\cite{8594636}, can be exploited to enhance performance.
+However, most of these methods are slower than FLANN ~\cite{Suju2017}.

 Another potential enhancement for the model is replacing the inner product decoder with a non-linear neural network, a topic that can be addressed in future studies.